 Staphylococcus aureus ATCC 29213 and Escherichia coli ATCC 8739 were used in the present study.
-Staphylococcus aureus and E. coli were cultured in Trypticase Soy broth (TSB, Liofilchem, Italy) and Luria Bertani broth (LB, Oxoid, Italy) media, respectively, and incubated at 37 °C overnight under aerobic conditions.
-Cultures were diluted 1:10 (v/v) in the respective TSB and LB media and refreshed for 2 h at 37 °C in an orbital shaker under aerobic conditions to obtain an exponential growth phase with a homogeneous bacterial population.
-Subsequently, the broth-cultures were washed in PBS (pH 7.2) and adjusted to an optical density (Abs600) of 0.12 corresponding to approximately 5×10^7 CFU mL-1 and used for the experiments.
+Staphylococcus aureus and E. coli were cultured in Trypticase Soy Broth (TSB, Liofilchem, Italy) and Luria Bertani broth (LB, Oxoid, Italy) medium, respectively, and incubated at 37 °C overnight in aerobic condition.
+Cultures were diluted 1:10 (v/v) in TSB and LB medium, respectively and refreshed for 2 h at 37 °C in an orbital shaker in aerobic condition to obtain an exponential growth phase with a homogeneous bacterial population.
+Subsequently, the broth-cultures were washed in PBS (pH 7.2) and adjusted to optical density (Abs{600}) of 0.12 corresponding approximately to 5×10^7 CFU mL-1 and used for the experiments.